 The pediatric optometry residency program at the Vanderbilt Eye Institute provides advanced clinical training in pediatric eye care.
 We intend to train competent and compassionate optometrists who provide high-quality, evidence-based pediatric eye care and are prepared for a career in a medical and/or academic setting.

-Residents in our program will strengthen their pediatric exam skills and learn to diagnose and manage pediatric visual and ocular conditions in a hospital-based setting.
-They will also receive training in pediatric low vision, pediatric contact lens fitting, and providing eye care to children with special needs.
+Residents in our 12-month program will strengthen their pediatric exam skills and learn to diagnose and manage pediatric visual and ocular conditions in a hospital-based setting.
+They will learn to provide eye care to children with disabilities and developmental delay and also have the opportunity to learn about pediatric contact lens fitting and pediatric low vision.
 Residents will have the opportunity to co-manage patients with pediatric ophthalmologists as well as other subspecialty ophthalmologists.
 They will also learn to collaborate and consult with other healthcare providers across the academic medical center.

 The resident will have clinic four and a half days per week.
 Direct pediatric patient care is prioritized.
 Residents will spend the majority of their clinic time at the main Vanderbilt Eye Institute location in Nashville but will also go to the Vanderbilt Eye Institute clinic in Franklin (30 minutes south of Nashville).

-The resident will have one half-day per week for academic and administrative responsibilities.
+The resident will have up to one half-day per week for academic and administrative responsibilities.